triciiaaa/santa-app/README.md

-# sanTA
+# 🎅 sanTA: Streamlining Gift Redemption for Teams

-sanTA is an application designed to manage and conduct gift redemption efficiently.
-The application allows an admin to:
+sanTA is a **lightweight and efficient** application designed to manage and automate gift redemption processes.
+By integrating staff verification, team-based eligibility checks, and real-time tracking, sanTA ensures a **smooth and transparent** redemption experience for you while minimising administrative overhead.

-- Verify staff pass IDs.
-- Check team eligibility for gift redemption.
-- View real-time redemption data.

-**Tech Stacks Used:**
+## Features

+- **Verify Staff Pass IDs:** Ensures only registered employees can participate in the redemption process.
+- **Check Team Eligibility:** Confirms that a team has not already redeemed a gift before allowing further redemptions.
+- **View Real-time Redemption Data:** Displays up-to-date information on which teams have redeemed their gifts.

+## Tech Stacks Used

 - Node.js
 - TypeScript